 - Aqualung Smokeshop/Giftshop — Santa Rosa

 Now that you know where to get kratom in New Mexico, you may be wondering how to get the right kind (or not, but you should.)
-There are many factors at play when choosing kratom, and some determine your experience.
+When choosing kratom, many factors are at play, and some determine your experience.

-Here are three of the most important factors to keep in mind when shopping for kratom.
+Here are three of the most important factors to remember when shopping for kratom.

-The American Kratom Association (AKA) is a private, non-profit company dedicated to the study of kratom.
+The American Kratom Association (AKA) is a private, non-profit company dedicated to studying kratom.
 In addition, the association is involved in education and consumer rights advocacy.

 As founders of the Kratom Consumer Protection Act (KCPA), they’re responsible for keeping kratom legal in several states.
 However, their most important work is in quality control programs.

 All kratom vendors in the US can join these programs.
 However, by doing so, they test their products regularly with third-party labs.
-If the results fail to meet the AKA’s standards, the vendor loses the association’s certification.
+The vendor loses the association’s certification if the results fail to meet the AKA’s standards.

 If a vendor has no interest in proving its products are pure and high-quality, they’re not worth your money.